StephaneFeniar/Lottery-BestCombination/README.md

 This analysis has been inspired by [Using ML To Pick Your Lottery Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb) of [C.Bourguignat](https://twitter.com/chris_bour)

 The goal is the same *(reducing the probability to share the winnings)* but the approach is different.
-Instead of using the OneWinner.me data, we'll study the tiny clues gave by the public lottery results.
+<br/>Instead of using the OneWinner.me data, we'll study the tiny clues gave by the public lottery results.
 ## Methodology

 An introductive example explaining the methodology is available [here](https://github.com/StephaneFeniar/Lottery-BestCombination/blob/master/README.md)